Our top tips on how to maintain your air conditioning unit

 Watch out for obstructions

 Ensure that no furniture or anything else is blocking air vents.
 Air conditioning units need airflow to work effectively, so anything that gets in the way of this could cause faults with the unit or will stop you from getting the best results from the air conditioning.

 Can I really do this myself, or do I need a professional?

 The answer to this question honestly depends on the person.
-Some people will naturally have more know-how – however with some issues a professional should be called in, as a specialist skillset is needed to ensure a correct fix and to prevent further damages.
+Some people will naturally have more know-how – however, with some issues, a professional should be called in, as a specialist skillset is needed to ensure a correct fix and to prevent further damage.

 You don’t need a professional to clean your unit or perform the regular recommended checks.
 As explained above, it is relatively simple, and you just need to approach the task with care.
 Also, performing regular checks yourself is beneficial as it means you will get to grips with what a normal running unit should look like.
 This means that if a problem does arise, you’ll know it when you see it and know it is probably time to call someone in.